PENGZhaoqing/TransHttpProxyDemo/README.md

   1. Trying to connect to the controller with socket (localhost,port=6653), and waiting until success
   2. Launching Mininet and creating the whole virtual network with specified topological structure including Open vswitch and hosts
   3. Compiling the proxy.c and running the compiled proxy in virtual prox host

+## Experiment and results

-3. If everything works as intended, you are prompted to the mininet console and you can do following operations to check the network:
+1. If everything works as intended, you are prompted to the mininet console and you can do following operations to check the network:

   * nodes